zotya/eea.sparql/eea/sparql/README.txt

     >>> 'Item(s) deleted' in browser.contents
     True

-So, if we go back to the home page, there is no longer a 'New SPARQL Sample' tab.
+So, if we go back to the home page, there is no longer a 'New Sparql Sample' tab.

     >>> browser.open(portal_url)
-    >>> 'New SPARQL Sample' in browser.contents
+    >>> 'New Sparql Sample' in browser.contents
     False

-Adding a new SPARQL content item as contributor
+Adding a new Sparql content item as contributor
 ------------------------------------------------

-Not only site managers are allowed to add SPARQL content items, but also site contributors.
+Not only site managers are allowed to add Sparql content items, but also site contributors.

 Let's logout and then login as 'contributor', a portal member that has the